 EM doesn’t currently offer payment.
-(The small amount generated by ads each month is not quite enough to cover costs.)
+(The small amount generated by ads and tip jar submissions each month is not enough to cover costs.)
 We hope to be able to pay contributors in the future.

 - Newly published work is usually featured on the Empty Mirror homepage for a week or more.

-- Your work will be featured in EM’s weekly newsletter, which is sent to hundreds of subscribers.
+- Your work will be featured in EM’s weekly newsletter.

 - Your bio will be included on every piece you contribute to Empty Mirror as well as on your author page.
 (We’re happy to include links to your websites, social media, and sales pages in order to encourage readers to learn more about your work.)